-Our held-to-maturity securities at December 31, 2021 consisted of mortgage-backed securities with a carrying value of \$636.4 million.
-At December 31, 2021, all of our mortgage-backed securities were issued by Fannie Mae, Freddie Mac or Ginnie Mae.
-At December 31, 2021, we did not have any securities classified as available-for-sale.
-At December 31, 2021, none of the collateral underlying our securities portfolio was considered subprime or Alt-A, and we did not hold any common or preferred stock issued by Freddie Mac or Fannie Mae as of that date.
+Our investment securities at December 31, 2022 consisted of held-to-maturity and available-for-sale mortgage-backed securities with a carrying value of \$717.8 million and \$20.8 million, respectively.
+At December 31, 2022, all of our mortgage-backed securities were issued by Fannie Mae, Freddie Mac or Ginnie Mae.
+At December 31, 2022, none of the collateral underlying our securities portfolio was considered subprime or Alt-A, and we did not hold any common or preferred stock issued by Freddie Mac or Fannie Mae as of that date.
 The fair values of our securities are usually based on published or securities dealers' market values.

 Mortgage-backed securities are securities issued in the secondary market that are collateralized by pools of mortgages.
 Certain types of mortgage-backed securities are commonly referred to as "pass-through" certificates because the principal and interest of the underlying loans is "passed through" to investors, net of certain costs, including servicing and guarantee fees.
 Mortgage-backed securities typically are collateralized by pools of one- to four-family or multifamily mortgages.
 We invest primarily in mortgage-backed securities backed by one- to four-family mortgages.
 The interest rate of the security is lower than the interest rates of the underlying loans to allow for payment of servicing and guarantee fees.
-Ginnie Mae, a United States Government agency, and government sponsored enterprises, such as Fannie Mae and Freddie Mac, either guarantee the payments or guarantee the timely payment of principal and interest to investors.
+Ginnie Mae, a United States Government agency, and government-sponsored enterprises, such as Fannie Mae and Freddie Mac, either guarantee the payments or guarantee the timely payment of principal and interest to investors.
 Mortgage-backed securities are more liquid than individual mortgage loans since there is an active trading market for such securities.
 In addition, mortgage-backed securities may be used to collateralize public deposits and borrowings.
 Investments in mortgage-backed securities involve a risk that actual payments will be greater or less than the prepayment rate estimated at the time of purchase, which may require adjustments to the amortization of any premium or accretion of any discount relating to such interests, thereby affecting the net yield on our securities.